Singapore Tax Incentive Schemes for Fund and Fund Managers

 These tax incentives are outlined in section 13CA, 13R and 13X under the Singapore Income Tax Act.

-- 13R – Onshore (Singapore Resident Company) Fund Tax Exemption Scheme
+- 13R – Onshore (Singapore Resident Company) Fund Tax Exemption Scheme: designed for funds that reside or are incorporated in Singapore and MAS approval is required for the exemption.

 Key Features and Requirements for 13CA, 13R, and 13X Tax Exemption Schemes